jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 3. **Specific Column Observations**:
    - **Column A (Service Request ID)**: Features **nominal variables** representing unique identifiers for each service request.
 This column is crucial for tracking individual requests.
    - **Column B (Status)**: Contains **ordinal/nominal variables** indicating the current status of each request (e.g., Resolved, Active, Cancelled).
 This column provides insight into the resolution process of municipal operations.
    - **Column C (Type)**: Includes **nominal variables** detailing the category of service requests (e.g., Garbage and Recycling, Bylaw Services).
-The variety in this column reflects the range of services provided by the City of Ottawa.

 4. **Observations of Interest**:
-   - The presence of multiple requests with the same status but different types (e.g., various Garbage and Recycling requests) suggests that certain types of requests are more prevalent.
+   - The presence of multiple requests with the same status but different types suggests that certain types of requests are more prevalent.
    - There are several entries with missing values, particularly in the **Closed Date** and **Address** columns, which could affect analyses related to time taken to resolve requests and spatial analysis of service requests.

 5. **Questions/Hypotheses**: